Serega1067/KotlinBasic/README.md

 In this application there will be a list of dishes divided into categories.
 There will be cooking instructions for the recipe.
 You can add it to your
 favorites or send it to someone from your contacts.
+Added work with the primary and secondary constructors.